Image SEO: How to optimize your alt text and title text

 Alt text

-The alt tag is used by screen readers, which are browsers used by people with a visual impairment for example.
-These screen readers tell them what is on the image by reading the alt tag.
+tag.
 It’s not just screen readers that read alt text, though.
-Search engines like Google also use this information to understand the context of an image; to find out what an image shows, and what its purpose is.
+Search engines like Google also use this information to understand the context of an image; to find out what an image shows, and its purpose.

 Title text

-The title attribute is shown as a tooltip when you hover over the element.
+attribute is shown as a tooltip when you hover over the element.
 A title attribute is not required.
-What’s more, most of the time it doesn’t even make sense to add it.
-They are only available to people who use a mouse (or other pointing devices) and the only one case where the title attribute is required for accessibility is on <iframe> and <frame> tags.
+What’s more, most of the time, it doesn’t even make sense to add it.
+They are only available to people who use a mouse (or other pointing devices), and the only case where the title

-If the information conveyed by the title attribute is relevant, consider making it available somewhere else, in plain text.
-And if it’s not relevant, consider removing the title attribute entirely.
+attribute is relevant, consider making it available somewhere else, in plain text.
+And if it’s not relevant, consider removing the title

 But what if an image doesn’t have a purpose?

 If you have images in your design that are purely there for design reasons, you’re doing it wrong.
 Those images should be in your CSS and not in your HTML.
-If you really can’t do anything about these images being there, give them an empty alt attribute, like so:
+If you really can’t do anything about these images being there, give them an empty alt

 <img src="image.png" alt="">

-The empty alt attribute makes sure that screen readers skip over the image.
+attribute makes sure that screen readers skip over the image.
 If you’re using WordPress, you can leave the field for “Alt text” in the Image settings empty.

 alt text and SEO

 Google’s article about images has a heading “Use descriptive alt text”.
 This is no coincidence.
 Google places a relatively high value on alt text.
-They use it to determine what is on the image but also how it relates to the surrounding text.
+They use it to determine what is on the image and how it relates to the surrounding text.
 This is why, in our Yoast SEO content analysis, we have a feature that specifically checks that you have at least one image with an alt tag that contains your focus keyphrase.

 What does the ‘keyphrase in image alt attributes’ check in Yoast SEO do?

 If your image is of a specific product, include both the full product name and the product ID in the alt tag so that it can be more easily found.
 In general: if a keyphrase could be useful for finding something that is on the image, include it in the alt tag if you can.
-Also, don’t forget to change the image file name to be something actually describing what’s on it.
+Also, don’t forget to change the image file name to something describing what’s on it.

 Assessment scores